ismaildrs/distributeur-automatique-frontend/README.md

 - Browse and select products from an interactive product grid
 - View real-time balance and transaction information
 - Complete purchases and receive digital receipts
-- Cancel transactions and receive refunds
+- Cancel transactions and receive back your money

 ## Features